-The term cholelithiasis, is a medical term that refers to the presence of stones within the gallbladder
+The term cholelithiasis is a medical term that refers to the presence of gallstones within the gallbladder

 These are the most common type of gallstone accounting for 80% of gallstones.
 They are usually yellow-green in colour being composed principally of cholesterol.
 As they don’t contain calcium they are not usually visible by x-ray.